-The Company participates in the defined contribution plan sponsored by the Parent, which is intended to meet the requirements of Sections 401(a), 401(k), 409 and 501(a) of the Internal Revenue Code of 1986, as amended, and the requirements of ERISA.
+The Company participates in the defined contribution plan sponsored by BBVA NY Branch, which is intended to meet the requirements of Sections 401(a) and 401(k) of the Internal Revenue Code of 1986, as amended, and the requirements of ERISA.
 Under the traditional employee portion of the defined contribution plan, employees may contribute up to 75% of their compensation on a pretax basis subject to statutory limits.
-The Company makes matching contributions equal to 100% of the first 3% of compensation deferred, plus 50% of the next 2% of compensation deferred.
-The Company may make additional non-matching contributions to the plan.
+The Company makes matching contributions equal to 100% of the first 3% of eligible compensation deferred, plus 50% of the next 2% of eligible compensation deferred.

-Under the employer funded portion of the defined contribution plan, the Company makes contributions on behalf of each participant in the plan based on eligible pay and years of service.
+The Company makes non-elective contributions on behalf of each participant in the plan based on eligible pay and years of service.
 The Company's contributions range from 2% to 4% of the participants eligible pay.

-12. FINANCIAL INSTRUMENT AND RELATED RISKS
+13. FINANCIAL INSTRUMENT AND RELATED RISKS